pedronunes19/pedronunes19/README.md

 ### Hi there 👋

 - 💻 Informatics and Computing Enginnering student @FEUP
-- 🔭 I’m currently working on some projects for college, but hopefully I can work on some personal projects soon
+- 🔭 I’m currently not working
 - 🌱 I’m currently learning C++ and a bit of Assembly\
 \
 \